Best daily deals

 The actual passwords are password-protected, but the password auto-complete function on websites is not.

-Yes, you can create a primary password to protect the database.
+Yes, you can create a strong password to protect the database.
 However, password auto-complete is not password-protected.

 Yes.
 You can also use Touch ID and Face ID (if your device supports it.)
 However, password auto-complete is not password-protected.

 Two-factor authentication is a second security layer to your online account, consisting of a six-digit number.
-This number can be accessed on an authenticator app on your phone, or via a SMS sent to your phone.
+This number can be accessed on an authenticator app on your phone or via an SMS sent to your phone.